renovatebot/renovate/lib/modules/datasource/aws-machine-image/readme.md

 - Select the profile to use via `AWS_PROFILE` environment variable
 - ...

-see [Developer guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) for further information on configuration options.
+See [Developer guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) for further information on configuration options.

 The least IAM privileges required for this datasource are